Last Updated on November 9, 2022 by Michelle Ball

 The act of sexting, where sexual, nude or semi-nude images are exchanged electronically, has become a recent occurrence in the lives of young people, and can be a major form of sexual bullying, or cyber sexual bullying.
 Approximately 20 percent of teenage boys and girls have sent a sext message…

-Incitement of Student Sexual Bullying a Discipline Offense
+Incitement to Disseminate Sexual Bullying Is a Discipline Offense

 Where the Online Sexual Bullying Originated May Not Matter

-Student attorney and advocate Michelle Ball assists students when they encounter bullying.
+Attorney Michelle Ball assists students when they are being disciplined for bullying and assists with preventing bullying.
 She stretches from Sacramento California across the state to Monterey, Gilroy, Burbank, Clovis, Shasta, wherever school issues may arise.